open-horizon/anax/docs/policy.md

 Because deployment policies capture the more dynamic, business-like service properties and constraints, they are expected to change more often than service policy.
 Their lifecycle is independent from the service they refer to, which gives the policy administrator the ability to state a specific service version or a version range.
 The deployment engine merges service policy and deployment policy (by performing a logical AND of the 2 policies), and then attempts to find nodes whose policy is compatible with that merged policy.

+The JSON representation of deployment policy is more complex than node and service policy, as shown [here](./deployment_policy.md).

 ## Model policy

 Machine learning (ML)-based services require specific trained models to operate correctly.
 OpenHorizon provides the ability to deploy models independently from services.
-In ML use case, the model tends to be large and change more more often than the algorithmic code which uses the model to analyze data.
+In ML use cases, the model tends to be large and change more more often than the algorithmic code which uses the model to analyze data.
 Model policy enables the administrator to deploy specific models on the same, or a subset of, nodes where the services that use the mode have been placed.
 The purpose of model policy is to further narrow the set of nodes where a given service is deployed, which enables a subset of those nodes to receive a specific model object.
 This is useful when you want to test a new model on a subset of nodes where the algorithmic service is deployed.

+The JSON representation of model policy is more complex than node and service policy, as shown [here](./model_policy.md).